BlockhostOfficial/ddos-prot-mc-servers/README.md

 Locations: Dallas, LA, Reston, Secaucus, Amsterdam, London, and Maidenhead.

 ### For home hosting
-More locations than OVH based services and new locations are popping out pretty fast which is great.
+More locations than OVH and new locations are coming soon so if your home server doesn't have many players, Cosmic will be great.

 ### For dedicated servers
 You can get a dedicated server from CosmicGuard in any location they have right now, setup time is 2 weeks and you get 50TB Bandwidth out of the box, it's also possible to upgrade to 10Gbit port.